-- 1. To provide broad based instruction and experience in the foundational knowledge, experimental techniques, primary literature, theoretical and ethical outlooks in Life Science fields including: biochemistry, molecular, cellular, organismal, ecological and environmental biology. - 2.
-To encourage an understanding and appreciation of the scientific method as a mode of inquiry including its practice as the "process" underlying the foundational knowledge of the Life Sciences. - 3.
-To prepare students for graduate study in science, the health professions, and/or professional employment related to Life Science, such as teaching, technology, public service, and research.
+- To provide broad based instruction and experience in the foundational knowledge, experimental techniques, primary literature, theoretical and ethical outlooks in Life Science fields including: biochemistry, molecular, cellular, organismal, ecological and environmental biology. - To encourage an understanding and appreciation of the scientific method as a mode of inquiry including its practice as the "process" underlying the foundational knowledge of the Life Sciences. - To prepare students for graduate study in science, the health professions, and/or professional employment related to Life Science, such as teaching, technology, public service, and research.

-Bachelor of Science: Biology; Biochemistry; Forensic Science (see Forensic Science) Bachelor of Arts: Biology try, Chemistry, or Environmental Science degree.
-The requirements for these areas of preparation are listed under Preparatory Courses of Study.
+Bachelor of Science: Biology; Biochemistry; Bioinformatics; Forensic Science (see Forensic Science)

+Bachelor of Arts: Biology; Bioinformatics; Forensic Science (see Forensic Science)

-Minor: Biology
+Minor: Biology; Bioinformatics

 Preparatory/Pre-Graduate Studies: Students may also major in Biology and choose elective courses that will prepare them for future study.
 The recommended sequences of courses include Pre-Medicine, Pre-Nursing, Pre-Physical Therapy, and Pre-Occupational Therapy.
-Each of these programs may be pursued in combination with a variety of majors - typically as part of a Biology, Biochemis-
+Each of these programs may be pursued in combination with a variety of majors - typically as part of a Biology, Biochemistry, Chemistry, or Environmental Science degree.
+The requirements for these areas of preparation are listed under Preparatory Courses of Study.

-- Fulfill all General Education Requirements see below

-- Earn minimum of 123 Graduation Credits
+- Fulfill all General Education Requirements see below - Earn minimum of 123 Graduation Credits

-- Pass Program Comprehensive Exam

-- Meet minimum Cumulative GPA of 2.0
+- Pass Program Portfolio Assessment - Meet minimum Cumulative GPA of 2.0